José de Sousa: 2019

-After a first round defeat at the 2019 PDC World Darts Championship to Michael Barnard, De Sousa went to PDC European Q-School in January 2019 and won a Tour Card for the first time, finishing sixth on the Order of Merit to seal at least two years on the PDC ProTour.
+After a first round defeat at the 2019 PDC World Darts Championship to Michael Barnard, De Sousa attended the PDC's European Qualifying School in January 2019.
+He finished sixth on the EU Order of Merit, which secured him a two-year PDC Tour Card for the 2019 and 2020 seasons.

+At the beginning of March, De Sousa made his debut at the UK Open, reaching the second round by defeating Brian Raman.

-He made gradual improvements throughout his first year on tour, and made his maiden PDC final at Players Championship 18, but lost 8–5 to James Wade.
+He made his maiden PDC final at Players Championship 18, but lost to James Wade 8–5.
 De Sousa then became the first Portuguese player to win a PDC title at Players Championship 23.
-He beat Peter Wright 7–3 in the semi-finals and Gerwyn Price 8–1 in the final.
+He beat Gerwyn Price 8–1 in the final.

 2020

-At the 2020 PDC World Darts Championship he lost 3–0 to Damon Heta in the first round.
+At the 2020 PDC World Championship he lost 3–0 to Damon Heta in the first round.

-In March, De Sousa made his debut at the 2020 UK Open, but lost to Welsh youngster Lewy Williams 6–4 in the third round.
+In March, De Sousa lost to Lewy Williams 6–4 in the third round of the 2020 UK Open.

-In 2020, De Sousa won his first PDC European Tour title, beating the number 1 ranked player Michael Van Gerwen in the final 8–4, averaging 105,79.
-His winning checkout was an unorthodox 88 finish of treble 8, double 14, double 18, and with that victory followed the winners prize of £25,000.
-Two weeks later in the 2020 European Championship, De Sousa managed to hit his first ever televised nine-darter, in a 6–3 win over Jeffrey de Zwaan.
-Portugal was not on the entry list for 2020 PDC World Cup of Darts, but Singapore withdrew from the competition as Harith Lim couldn't fly to Austria.
-They were replaced by Portugal (represented by de Sousa and José Marquês) and together they defeated team Hungary in the first round 5–0, however, in the second round they lost to team Austria.
+In October 2020, De Sousa won his first PDC European Tour title, beating Michael van Gerwen 8–4 in the final of the 2020 European Darts Grand Prix.
+Two weeks later in the 2020 European Championship, De Sousa managed to hit his first televised nine-darter, in a 6–3 win over Jeffrey de Zwaan.
+De Sousa represented Portugal at the 2020 PDC World Cup of Darts, partnering José Marquês.
+They defeated Hungary in the first round 5–0, but in the second round they lost to Austria.

-Continuing a good run of form, De Sousa won his first major title in the 2020 Grand Slam of Darts.
-After beating Krzysztof Ratajski and Lisa Ashton in the group stages, he then defeated Dave Chisnall, avenged a group stage defeat to Michael Smith in the quarter-finals, beat Simon Whitlock in the semi-finals, then he defeated James Wade in the final 16–12, winning with a 158 checkout.
-De Sousa became the first ever Portuguese winner of a major tournament, and broke into the world's Top 16 by winning the event.
+De Sousa won his first major title at the 2020 Grand Slam of Darts.
+He defeated James Wade 16–12 in the final and became the first Portuguese winner of a major tournament.
+He was ranked in the world's top 16 for the first time after winning the event.

 2021

-De Sousa qualified for 2021 PDC World Darts Championship via PDC Order of Merit as 14th seed.
-He defeated Ross Smith in the second round 3–1, but lost 0–4 to Mervyn King in the third round, despite averaging 103.62.
-He finished the year in 15th place in the PDC Order of Merit and secured his tour card, and was named as one of the 10 competitors in the 2021 Premier League Darts.
+De Sousa qualified for the 2021 PDC World Darts Championship as the fourteenth seed.
+He received a bye to the second round as a top-32-seeded player.
+He defeated Ross Smith 3–1, but lost to Mervyn King 4–0 in the third round.
+He finished the year in 15th place in the PDC Order of Merit and was named as one of the 10 competitors in the 2021 Premier League Darts, losing to Jonny Clayton 11–5 in the final.

+De Sousa won three Players Championship titles during the season, which contributed to him topping the Players Championship Order of Merit, making him the number one seed for the 2021 Players Championship Finals where he reached the quarter-finals.

 2022

-At the 2022 PDC World Darts Championship De Sousa lost 3–4 to Alan Soutar in the third round.
+At the 2022 PDC World Darts Championship, De Sousa lost to Alan Soutar 4–3 in the third round.

+At the end of January, at the 2022 PDC Masters, he reached the semi-finals of the event for the first time, after defeating Simon Whitlock 10–9 in a last-leg decider.

+In mid-July, at the 2022 World Matchplay, he reached the quarter-finals of the event for the first time, after defeating Rob Cross 11–8.